 Standing Forward Fold

-Perform one set of 2 reps with a 3- to 5-second hold, and then progress to 20-second hold.
+Perform one set of 2 reps with a 3- to 5-second hold, and then progress to a 20-second hold.
 The intensity is light.
 This exercise stretches the low back area and the traction throughout the spine.

 This exercise reeducates your movement pattern, which means that when you bend forward, the movement should happen through the hips instead of the spine.
 Also, when you are hanging at the bottom position, you will feel a stretch in the muscles at the side of your back and traction or pulling through the spine, which provides a lot of people relief when it comes to back pain.